Hochschild cohomology of generalised Grassmannians: Introduction

 Instead of Hochschild cohomology, one could also study \emph{Hochschild homology}.
 Here the Hochschild--Kostant--Rosenberg decomposition takes on the form

-which involves more familiar invariants, whose dimensions are collected in the Hodge diamond.
-The description of the Hodge numbers goes via topological methods in \cite[\S24]{MR0110105}.
-In particular one does not use algebraic geometry to compute these numerical invariants.
-For Hochschild cohomology such topological methods are not available and one can only resort to algebra and algebraic geometry, which yields another complication in the determination of \eqref{equation:HKR} for~$G/P$.
+which involves more familiar invariants when working over the complex numbers: the pieces of the Hodge decomposition.
+The description of these is amenable to topological methods as in \cite[\S24]{MR0110105}.
+For Hochschild cohomology such topological methods are not available and new tools are needed.

-The Hochschild cohomology of partial flag varieties is of considerable interest for various reasons.
-Because~$\HHHH^1(X)\cong\Lie G$ as Lie algebras (outside a few exceptional cases), we get a rich Gerstenhaber algebra structure on~$\HHHH^\bullet(G/P)$, which one would like to compute as explicitly as possible.
-For example, understanding the Gerstenhaber bracket in degree~2 is essential in understanding the (extended) deformation theory of~$X$.
-Here it is interesting to remark that one can prove that~$\HH^i(G/P,\tangent_{G/P})=0$ for all~$i\geq 1$ \cite[theorem~VII]{MR0182022}, so that~$G/P$ is (locally) rigid as a variety, but its category of coherent sheaves can deform in the sense of Lowen--Van den Bergh \cite{MR2183254,MR2238922}.